rohitpshelar/AI-Site/README.md

 1. https://code2tutorial.com/ : Codebase to Easy Tutorial with AI.
 Enter a public GitHub repository URL and configure options below to generate your tutorial.
 2. https://www.svgrepo.com/ : All kind of image icon
 3. Generate images with prompt https://www.lovart.ai/home
+4. https://mapscroll.ai to find movie location by typing name